 Keeping two metres away is the new social norm for common courtesy.
 Shaking hands, having high fives or fist bumps, as well as hugging, or kissing are shared only with those who are part of our households.
 In the business world, it would be smart to know corporate social distancing guidelines before attending a job interview or meeting new business partners.
 We’ll probably develop alternatives to these social greetings moving forward.
-How do you feel about the peace sign, the “Namaste” greeting, or even the Live-Long-and-Prosper (Star Trek) hand gesture?

 Choosing alternative ways of entertainment